barisbatuhan/retinaface/README.md

 * Dense and Convolutional Layers are implemented under `BBTNet/layers/core.jl` and a custom layer structure called **Conv2D_Block** is implemented under `BBTNet/layers/conv2d_block.jl`.
 Conv2D_Block struct stacks multiple convolutional layers that have different activation functions, kernel sizes, filter sizes, etc..
 It will be useful in next steps.

+* ResNet50 backbone is implemented.

 * A notebook called `progress.ipynb` and a source file named `main.jl` are created for summarizing the completed steps and providing a short guidance for the usage of the commands.

 * A makefile is created for running the project and setting up the repository.

 ## What To Do Next

-* ResNet50 backbone must be implemented.

 * Upsampling part of the Feature Pyramid Network should be added.